 On the morning in question, Emma had noticed a woman following her.
 This woman, having strolled to her side, took hold of her hand and walked with her to the bakers shop.

 “When I came out of the bakers shop the woman picked me up and carried me away.
 She said she would give me biscuits and make me dolls clothes.
 She gave me an old coat to wear.”

 Fortuitously, a police officer noticed Emma’s cries and struggles to escape from her captor.
 Sensing a fear exceeding the bounds of a commonplace squabble, he followed the pair for some distance.
 In time, he stopped them and questioned Perkins as to the reason for the child’s anguish.
 She replied that the child, her niece, entrusted to her care, was in the throes of a tantrum.

 The officer said he would only free the two if Perkins accompanied him to the child’s home, where her words could be verified.
 On the way, Perkins tried to flee, thereby indicating her culpability.
 The officer caught and arrested her.

-During her trial, Perkins sole defense lay in that she had been drinking to the extent of “insensibility.
+During her trial, Perkins sole defence lay in that she had been drinking to the extent of “insensibility.
 This plea failed.
-She was sentenced to “transportation”, compelling her to spend seven years of hard labor in a penal colony in Australia.
+She was sentenced to “transportation”, compelling her to spend seven years of hard labour in a penal colony in Australia.

 Thomas Grundy takes a five year old girl and claims her to be his granddaughter